 Mentoring is a voluntary relationship in which an experienced person (the mentor) assists another (the mentee) in developing specific skills and knowledge that will enhance the less-experienced person's professional and personal growth.
 The mentor assists growth by sharing resources and networks.
-Mentors may choose one-on-one mentoring or group mentoring.
-The latter is useful when helping to develop skills, such as research skills.

 The process is based on encouragement, constructive comment, openness, mutual trust, respect, and a willingness to learn and share.
-It is a relationship where both people in the relationship gain benefit.
+It is a relationship where both people in the relationship gain benefit and where the mentor acts as a role model.

 Mentoring relationships differ according to the way they are formed, their aims, the context and the degree of difference in the experience of both parties.
-Ideally an individual will be mentored throughout life, most likely by several mentors as the mentee's needs/goals change and mature.
+Ideally an individual will be mentored throughout life, most likely by a number of mentors as the mentee's needs/goals change and mature.